lukeindykiewicz/lukeindykiewicz-blog/content/blog/sbt-search-maven-plugin.md

 ## Input plugin

-Plugin is generally the same, but main "entry" point for your code is different.
+Plugin code is similar as in above examples, but main "entry" point for your code is different, as we need InputKey.
 There are some important places to look at:

 ### build.sbt